 Going to Bed Angry

-Pastor Mark Gungor, in his blog, It’s Okay to Go to Bed When You’re Angry agrees, yet points out something important to note about this issue:
+Pastor Mark Gungor, in his blog, It’s Okay to Go to Bed When You’re Angry agrees.
+Yet he points out something important to note about this issue:

 “For years most of us have heard the saying, ‘Never go to bed angry.’
 It comes from the scripture in Ephesians 4 where Paul writes: …do not let the sun go down while you are still angry.
 Often people will interpret that to mean they cannot go to bed until they have settled every last detail of the argument.
 Couples will stay up till the wee hours of the morning hammering at the issues —and each other —trying to get to a resolution.